ITHwang/llm-serving-wasm/candle-examples/examples/quantized-qwen2-instruct/README.md

 # candle-quantized-qwen2-instruct

-[Qwen2]((https://qwenlm.github.io/blog/qwen2/)) is an upgraded version of Qwen1.5, released by Alibaba Cloud.
+- [Qwen2]((https://qwenlm.github.io/blog/qwen2/)) is an upgraded version of Qwen1.5, released by Alibaba Cloud.
+- [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/) is an upgraded version of Qwen2, released by Alibaba Cloud.

 ## Running the example